Elhebert/vue-fineuploader/README.md

 When a file can be paused, the word "Pause" will appear in the button if no `pauseChildren` property has been specified.
 When it can be resumed, the button will be changed to "Resume" if no `resumeChildren` property has been defined.
 The former case will pause the upload on click, and the latter will resume.
 If the file cannot be paused or resumed, by default, the button will not be rendered.

+##### Slots

+- `pause`: child elements/components of `<pause-resume-button>`.
+Use this for any text of graphics that you would like to display inside the rendered pause button.
+If the component is childless, the button will be rendered with a simple text node of "Pause".
+- `resume`: child elements/components of `<pause-resume-button>`.
+Use this for any text of graphics that you would like to display inside the rendered pause button.
+If the component is childless, the button will be rendered with a simple text node of "Resume".

 ##### Properties

 - `id` - The Fine Uploader ID of the submitted file. (required)